OpenFreeEnergy/gufe/docs/how-tos/component.rst

             return f"my custom attribute is {self.custom_attribute}"

-Just make sure you test any added features!
+Just make sure you test all of your new features!

 .. code-block:: python
     :caption: test_custom_component.py